Is Friendlies Hospital Emergency Open after hours?

 If I need an ambulance, can they bring me directly to The Friendlies?

-In a lot of cases, the ambulance will be able to bring you directly to The Friendlies, depending on your case.
+The ambulance may bring you directly to The Friendlies, depending on your case.
 The paramedics will be the best healthcare professional to make that decision.
 The Friendlies recommends letting Queensland Ambulance Service staff know your preference of hospital.
 Our VIP card can help you to make your preference known.
 You can request a card or find out more about them here.